Last Updated on February 27, 2024 by Suzy

 We also chose to stay here because of its proximity to Magic Kingdom.
 I knew that I wanted to be able to visit here easily before our stay at an off-site villa for a week.
 If you click on a link in this piece, we may earn affiliate revenue.

 Our Cabin at Disney’s Fort Wilderness

 The cabins are all on one-way loop roads.
-They are close to each other but not too close that privacy becomes an issue.
-The cabin was a good size and well equipped.
+They are close to each other but not so close that privacy becomes an issue.
+The cabin was a good size and well-equipped.

-Outside there was a decked area with a table and benches, plus a bbq.
+Outside there was a decked area with a table and benches, plus a BBQ.
 Inside there was a lounge area with a chair and a sofa which was also a sofa bed.
-There was a large TV with satellite.
+There was a large TV with a satellite.

 All Wilderness cabins are the same and sleep 6 people.
-There is 1 queen bed and 1 bunk bed in the bedroom and the double size sleeper bed in the lounge area.
+There is 1 queen bed and 1 bunk bed in the bedroom and a double-size sleeper bed in the lounge area.

 Also in this area, you will find the dining table with chairs and a bench.
 The kitchen was well equipped with everything that you would need for your stay.
 We mostly ate out however we did have a couple of breakfasts at our cabin which saved us a lot of money.
 There is a shop on site to buy groceries, however, it wasn’t cheap.
 If you want to buy food buy it out of the parks.
 It’s not far to drive to buy cheaper supplies.